Minggu, 26 Januari 2025

 No one is born wise

 Ptahhotep was an ancient Egyptian vizier who lived around 2400 BC during the Fifth Dynasty of Egypt.
-He served under King Djedkare Isesi and held several important positions, including overseer of the treasury, overseer of scribes of the king's documents, and overseer of all royal works.
+He served under King Djedkare Isesi and held several important positions, including overseer of the treasury, overseer of scribes of the king’s documents, and overseer of all royal works.
 The Maxims of Ptahhotep, a collection of wisdom literature intended to instruct young men in appropriate behavior and social harmony.
-This text is considered one of the earliest pieces of Egyptian wisdom literature and offers advice on various topics, from table
+This text is considered one of the earliest pieces of Egyptian wisdom literature and offers advice on various topics, from table manners to maintaining self-control.
+His tomb is located in a mastaba at Saqqara, and it is famous for its outstanding depictions and reliefs.
+Ptahhotep’s son, Akhethetep, and his grandson, Ptahhotep Tjefi, were also notable figures who continued his legacy.

 Here are some of Ptahhotep’s teachings from The Maxims of Ptahhotep: